Our #1 Rated

 RAM – Producers and gamers should opt for 16GB and up for the best experience.
 Again, if you’re going to be running multiple applications at once, plenty of RAM is a must.

 Operating System – Think Windows, Mac, iOS, Linux etc.

 Disk Space – With all those sample packs, VSTs and other files, you should look for a laptop with plenty of storage space, or at least invest in an external hard drive.

-Now… let’s take a look at our picks for the top 10 production laptops to start with!
+Now… let’s take a look at our top picks for the best music production laptops in 2020.

 We think the Macbook Pro is a done-deal when it comes to a multi-purpose machine capable of keeping up with demanding workloads.